 The National Wellness Institute defines wellness as “an active process through which people become aware of, and make choices toward, a more successful existence.”
-We can achieve wellness by seeking balance in our lives, by consciously making choices that promote health, and being conscious of overall fulfillment in life.
+We can achieve wellness by seeking balance in our lives, consciously making choices that promote health, and being conscious of overall fulfillment in life.
 It’s a lifestyle that can be actively sought, evolving continuously across the life course as situations and circumstances change.

 Dr. Bill Hettler, the co-founder of the NWI, developed an interdependent model called the Six Dimensions of Wellness, which includes: emotional, occupational, physical, social, intellectual, and spiritual.
-If we wish to build a holistic sense of fulfillment, and thus wellness, we need to address all six of these dimensions.
+If we wish to build a holistic sense of fulfillment and thus wellness, we need to address all six dimensions.
 The goal is to demonstrate how each dimension connects with one another and, ultimately, how their combined pursuit is what yields healthy living.

 How to recognize the difference.